DuggzDev/Remote_Server/README.md

 change permissions for owner to read and write

-login to instance by passing in ssh -i "key" <instance>
+login to instance by passing in ssh -i "key"@instance

 Create another ssh key and generate the public key -- ssh-keygen -y -f "privatekey.pem"